museumsforall/beautiful-jekyll/_posts/2018-11-12-digital-mockup.md

 Task two requires users to contribute to ongoing discussion happening at WCMA about particular artworks/exhibits.
 After completing the first task, the user can text his/her comments by using their phone.
 Here is a wireframe walking through the process of contributing thoughts regarding the exhibit:

-1) The user texts the appropriate muesum code to start the process in contributing to conversation:
+1) The user texts the appropriate museum code to start the process in contributing to conversation:

 ![phone](/img/Phone1.png)